 In the case above, older consumers were still using the product at the same rate.
 But younger consumers weren’t.
 Younger consumers are also less likely to have landlines, have publicly listed phone numbers, spend weekdays at home, and agree to take a long survey.
 That’s why the surveys (which were otherwise conducted with scientifically accepted methodology) let the executives keep believing the decline was temporary.
 They told their sales reps to defend the product by explaining to prospects that their perception about product relevance was wrong – they had the surveys to prove it.
 That did not turn out well.

 When the real world indicators don’t look anything like the marketing research, defending the research is usually not a winning strategy.
-Let the research unearth the worrying tends and inconvenient truths about your products.
+Conduct the research so it WILL unearth the worrying trends and inconvenient truths about your products.
 At least you can develop a roadmap to deal with them before your competitors do.

 yin and yang we’re not